Sage-Bionetworks/schematic/docs/source/api_tutorial.rst

 To generate a manifest:

-1. Locate the manifest/generate endpoint.
+1. Locate the `manifest/generate` endpoint.
 2. Click "Try it out" to enable input fields.
 3. Enter the following parameters and execute the request:
     - **Schema_url**: The url of your data model.
-If you data model is hosted in Github, the url should looks like: `https://raw.githubusercontent.com/path-of-your-data-model.jsonld` or `https://raw.githubusercontent.com/path-of-your-data-model.csv`.
+If you data model is hosted in Github, the url should look like: `https://raw.githubusercontent.com/path-of-your-data-model.jsonld` or `https://raw.githubusercontent.com/path-of-your-data-model.csv`.
     - **data_type**: The data type or schema model for your manifest (e.g., "Patient", "Biospecimen").
-Feel free to enter all data types or "all manifests" to get manifests for all data types.
+Feel free to enter multiple data types or "all manifests" to get manifests for all data types.
     - **output_format**: The format in which you want to generate the manifest (e.g."excel", "google_sheet").

 This will generate a manifest directly from the API.